ElrieM/CI_MS1_MBM/README.md

 #### Frequent User Goals

   1. As a Frequent User, I want to sign up to the Newsletter to be informed of upcoming events and receive health and wellbeing advice.
-  2. changes to the timetable and new classes becoming available.
+  2. As a Frequent User, I want to be able to view changes to the timetable and new classes becoming available.
   3. As a Frequent User, I want to register for classes or events, and / or buy additional class bundles.

 ### Design